Let’s meet in Warsaw

 If you’d like to pitch you can submit your startup here and I’ll pick 10 companies to pitch.
 If you don’t hear from us a week before the event you weren’t chosen.

-Thanks to Ahmad Piraiee for help planning the event and for Campus Warsaw for supplying the Pizza.Featured Image: Zarnell/Moment/Getty Images
+Thanks to Ahmad Piraiee for help planning the event and for Campus Warsaw for supplying the pizza.Featured Image: Zarnell/Moment/Getty Images

 0